menu

 If you see these symptoms when a rabbit is losing hair, then you need to need to take them to the vet.
 They will be able to prescribe appropriate treatment which may include antifungal medication.
 They will also likely instate a deworming and/ or vaccination schedule if one has not already been introduced.
 Some diseases might be zoonotic, so it is important to ensure these problems are dealt with early so that they do not spread.

-If a rabbit is suffering from a particular nutritional deficiency, then it can affect them in different ways.
+If a rabbit is suffering from a particular nutritional deficiency, it can affect them in different ways.
 A lack of dietary fiber might lead to a rabbit pulling their fur out.
 This is one of the reasons it is so important to provide standard feed and snacks which are suitable for bunnies.
 Adequate intake of fiber will also help to avoid other gastrointestinal issues.

 When a rabbit has been eating improperly for too long, then it is possible they have other dietary related problems such as obesity.
 An overweight rabbit might be too large to scratch themselves properly, something which can lead to a rabbit barbering out of frustration.